 While Victorian and Edwardian art has never been especially popular or as valuable as the old masters, there are still many paintings people appreciate.
 For example, we came across a greetings card in Barnards Green Post Office and on the cover was a copy of a painting named 'On His Holiday' by American artist John Singer Sargent circa 1902.

 Besides many other works, Sargent also made a charcoal drawing of Lady Lettice Mary Elizabeth Grosvener, Countess Beauchamp of Madresfield Court in 1911, and circa 1922 painted the famous WWI General Henry Sinclair Horne (1861 - 1929) who had been educated at Southleigh prep school in Albert Road, Great Malvern.

-The original oil painting of 'On His Holiday', which measures 53 by 95 inches, is now in the Lady Lever art gallery in Port Sunlight.
+The original oil painting of 'On His Holiday', which measures 53 by 95 inches, is now in the Lady Lever art gallery in Port Sunlight, but not always on display.
 You may have glimpsed it on the BBC programme 'The Antiques Roadshow'.
 We also found the painting listed in the catalogue of the Royal Academy of Arts Winter Exhibition of 1909, (ref 1) along with many other works of art.

 The painting 'On his Holiday' was once part of the 'McCulloch Collection' which was formed by Scottish born George McCulloch who made his fortune at the Broken Hill mine in Australia.
 In retirement he amassed a collection of, what were then, modern paintings, which he displayed in his house in London at 184 Queens Gate (ref 3).